pe2kmv/svxsds/README.md

 * Repeater response via SDS

 ## Major disclaimer
 These scripts are only meant for hobby / ham radio purposes.
-It's uses is as always on own risk.
+Use is as always on own risk.
 In case something isn't working as expected: happy searching and puzzling!